Back to blog

 4. Vercel Analytics - real user monitoring

-After applying these techniques to our clients' projects:
+After applying these techniques to our client projects:

 Next.js optimization is an ongoing process, not a one-time action.
 Key principles: